St Luke’s day 2019

-This October, we marked St Luke’s Day.
+Last month, we marked St Luke’s Day.
 No, we haven’t just made a public holiday in October… St Luke’s Day 2019 celebrated the 24th birthday of our agency, everything we’ve accomplished in the last twelve months, and the hard work and outstanding effort from our team.
-As Account Manager Ross Ritchie’s third St Luke’s Day, he said that this year was one of his favourite’s: “It’s really great that as an agency we come together and celebrate our birthday and the great work that we’ve done over the year.
-It’s an awesome way to unwind and have fun with everyone.”
+And, in account manager Ross’ words, “it’s an awesome way to unwind and have fun with everyone.”

-The day started out with a presentation from our CEO Neil Henderson, in which he spoke to the Agency about the highs and lows of the year so far and encouraged us in the final push to the end of another successful year.
+The day kicked off with a speech from our CEO, Neil Henderson.
+“St Luke’s was established on St Luke’s day, 18th October, and since our inception in 1995 we always make sure we celebrate the day together.
+Culture is so much about tradition, story-telling, and new adventures and that is what St Luke’s day is all about.”
+Neil spoke to the agency about the highs and lows of the year so far and encouraged us in the final push to the end of another successful year.
 He also spoke about how to be a distinctive agency in this ever-changing media landscape as well get us all excited for the upcoming pitches.
 He finished off with the aims of our future as an agency as well as a little teaser of our impressive client list…